Ever heard of Waldorf Education?

 Top 10 Benefits of Waldorf Education

-1. Nurtures Whole Child
+1. Nurtures Whole Child2.
+Multi-cultural, World

 3. Learn through arts: stories, songs, nature, etc.